Tonkatunk/Mabi-Pro-Lazyfae-Mods/README.md

 Allows infinite range gather from Sheep, Chickens, and Elemental Sprites.
 If you are not next to the creature though, the items will drop roughly half the distance between you.
 ___
 data/db<br>
 dungeon_ruin.xml and dungeondb2.xml will remove dungeon fog.
 Unlike dll mods, this will still work if you log into a dungeon lobby.
-While not related to the mod, you will lose draw distance in game, if you log in to a dungeon lobby and don't head out the entrance and go back in. dungeon_ruin.xml greatly increases the green color and lighting for Pantay.
+While not related to the mod, you will lose draw distance in game, if you log in to a dungeon lobby and don't head out the entrance and go back in.<br>
+dungeon_ruin.xml greatly increases the green color and lighting for Pantay.
+___
+data/db/gametip.xml<br>
+Removes the game tips from loading screen and the tips that pop up when you use demi.
+___
+data/db/itemdb.xml<br>
+Some fairly broad edits here.
+Update some items name and/or descriptions.
+Applied my own Item Filter, which consists of decreasing text size of items I don't normally pick up as well as removing the item appearance when laying on the ground.
+Functionality wise, the items can still be picked up and used.
+Fomor Scrolls now tell you the reward amount for collecting the set amount, it does not factor in the server gold bonus.
+Evidence of Boss Monster tells you the monster it was dropped from.<br>
+data/db/itemdb translations.xml is included here, but by default won't do anything.
+It is only meant to add/translate Item Names and Descriptions, does not include Item Filter.
+Either rename this to itemdb.xml (requires removing the other itemdb first) so that you get the translations without the filter, or remove this file to keep your data folder clean.
+___
+data/db/minimapinfo.xml<br>
+Adds zoom to minimap regions that will support it.
+Removes fog from all minimaps outside of dungeons.
+This will reveal places like Solea and Ant Hell.
+Also will remove the fog/exploration done for Iria's minimaps.
+___
+data/db/partyboardcategory.xml</br>
+Improves some features allowed for Party Board Restrictions.
+More "Total Levels" restrictions are added, and text changed from Accrued Levels or w/e was previously used.
+Production Mastery has been moved up on the list, to be right under Total Levels category, should make setting up a production party more convenient.
+Carpentry has been added as a possible restriction, and placed right under Production Mastery.
+"Mediation" has been fixed to read as "Meditation."<br>
+The limits on "Total Levels" are currently set to 100+, 250+, 300+, 500+, 1,000+, and 3,000+.
+Reasons: 100+ is int SM, 250+ is HM dungeons, 300+ is adv SM, 500+ more as a fill, 1,000+ for HM missions, and 3,000+ for if things end up added as significantly harder than HM missions.
 ___